huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 filtered = raw.loc[:,'LinkedAccountId':'SubscriptionId'] # save parsed detailed billing report
 filtered.to_csv('OUT_FILE.csv') # saves in the same directory
 ```
-More suggestions on how to parse the detailed billing report: http://blog.backslasher.net/aws-billing.html
+More suggestions on how to parse the detailed billing report [here](http://blog.backslasher.net/aws-billing.html).

-For more detailed instructions on selecting data, click this link. https://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label
+More detailed instructions on selecting data [here](https://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label).

 ### Copying an object from one s3 bucket to another s3 bucket